tomwayson/dev-summit-2017-front-end-testing/outline.md

  - Unit: test a unit of code in isolation
  - Acceptance (e2e): Test drive the application by emulating user actions
  - Component: test a component in context of a page in a browser
- - NOTE: described the "ideal" for each type - totally possible to write bad unit tests that are not isolated and touch the
+ - NOTE: described the "ideal" for each type - totally possible to write bad unit tests that are not isolated and touch the entire stack
 - Not going to cover these types of tests:
  - performance (benchmark)
  - load tests